Bla Translation Ltd

-Our most experienced translators at Bla are Nerys, Ceri and Meleri who are the company’s Senior Translators.
+Our most experienced translators at Bla are Nerys, Ceri and Anna who are the company’s Senior Translators.
 All our translations are proofed before being returned to each client and our three senior translators complete the majority of the proofing, as well as undertaking their own various translation tasks.
 They offer invaluable support to the rest of the translation team, namely Sian, Mari, Margiad, Elan and Nia.

-As a team of three relatively new translators at Bla, Elan, Margiad and Anna produce much of the company’s core translation projects, ranging from quick paragraphs needed urgently to more detailed documents and reports over a longer period of time.
+Collectively, our translators produce all of the company’s core translation projects, ranging from quick paragraphs needed urgently to more detailed documents and reports over a longer period of time.
 From short supermarket straplines to complex artistic programmes, every day is different and brings its own set of linguistic challenges!

 Our workload is often greater than the team can deal with so we also rely on a number of qualified freelance translators who kindly work with us on a regular basis and we are extremely grateful for their support.

-We also increasingly use Translation Software systems or CAT Tools for our work, giving us the ability to produce and co-ordinate even greater volumes of work from other translation agencies here in the United Kingdom, and ensuring consistency at all times.
+We also use Translation Software systems or CAT Tools for our work, giving us the ability to produce and co-ordinate even greater volumes of work from other translation agencies here in the United Kingdom, and ensuring consistency at all times.

 Nerys joined Bla Translation in May 2017 and is now one of the company’s Senior Translators.
 She began her career in translation in 2005, working as a translator at two secondary schools on Anglesey.
 She went on to work as a translator for HM Courts & Tribunals Service, and then as a senior translator for the Welsh Government Translation Service.